martindale/coalescent/README.md

 ## Options

-The `coalescent()` function takes an optional `options` argument to configure it's behavior.
+The `coalescent()` function takes an optional `options` argument to configure its behavior.
 This should be an object with the following properties:

 ### minPeers